Linear-Testing/songlyrics/bad_life.md

 Head above water in a swimming pool of sharks
 Ooh, it's hard to get up out of bed when everything is on its head And nothing seems to make any sensesd
-Like a Bandaid on a bleeding heart
+Like a Bandaid on a bleeding heartc
 A fake a smile and fall apart
 And no one ever knows I'm a wreck
 When the world is on your shoulders